 Other channels like Google Analytics can also measure user queries.
 It lets you analyze search results and keywords by showing data like impressions, clicks, average CPC & CTR over time, etc.

 So if we see users increasing in overall impressions or average CTRs are growing, then it means the query intent is improving.
 Other metrics that help us understand how a keyword performs better or worse than expected are Impression Share, Average Pageviews per session, Average Session Duration, Time on a page, etc.

 That can be measured based on content consumption across platforms and devices, increasing click-through rate (CTR).
 Also, measuring bounce-back rates from apps to websites leads to better content optimization based on the expected intent.

 You can also use Google Analytics to understand your site’s performance over smartphones and tablets.
 The metrics which you should be looking at are:

 - Time spent on each page or content category.

-That is why building the relevance of your web entity and its contents by having quality inbound links, backlinks, and site improvements were always considered necessary.
-Although Google’s latest update, named ‘Hummingbird,’ is all about intent and context, you can’t ignore relevance in SEO which I will be writing a separate article on shortly.
+That is why building the relevance of your web entity and its contents by having quality inbound links, backlinks, and site improvements was always considered necessary.
+Although Google’s latest update, ‘Hummingbird,’ is all about intent and context, you can’t ignore relevance in SEO which I will be writing a separate article on shortly.